 My questions on free will have been present in my mind to some extent or another ever since I realized some time ago the ego is ultimately an illusion.
 I reasoned the very notion of “free will” cannot truly be possible if the ego, the “self,” the “I” is an illusion to begin with.
 After all, if “I” do not truly exist, then logically speaking “I” cannot “choose” anything.
 This question of ego is absolutely crucial to our very understanding of ourselves, because virtually every facet of our lives, including our notions of “responsibility” and free will, revolve around the persistent yet illusory belief in the essential “self.”
 Seeing the self as an illusion therefore radically alters virtually every aspect of our lives we care about.
 Clearly this is no small issue.
 The ramifications are immense.
 It is the reason I spend so much time thinking about what the ego is, what makes me feel like “me,” and continually ask the question of just who is this “experiencer?”
 Is the ego a fact or an illusory construct of the mind?
 If the ego is simply the awareness of a form of energy and the limits of its form, and awareness of the limits of other forms as I have often defined it in the past, then it seems it is indeed a fact instead of only a construct of the mind.
 This definition makes the ego a “factual illusion” – factual because there are in a sense, real apparent boundaries and “limits” we perceive every day between entities, beings, etc. – and an illusion as well because no thing is permanent, essential, and unchanging, nor ultimately “separate” and “independent” of anything else since all is truly One.

 The ego is a kind of “thief” – taking credit for thoughts and actions it cannot be responsible for, but believes it is.
 The ego takes credit and assigns blame when neither is truly warranted.
-While it appears as if there is a separation between the “voluntary” and the “involuntary,” this is ultimately an illusion.
+While it appears as if there is a separation between the “voluntary” and the “involuntary” – a distinction that on a practical, everyday level is very important for us to discern the intentions of others, this is ultimately an illusion.
 Making decisions and choices – activity we typically consider “voluntary,” is at bottom, no different than what we consider “involuntary” thoughts spontaneously arising in the mind, because all mental activity – from so-called “random thoughts,” to “consciously thinking” about a problem and making choices, are underpinned by past and ultimately unconscious influences which drive these mental activities.
 That is why there is no true demarcation line between when something is “involuntary,” and when something becomes “voluntary;” when it “becomes ours,” or when we “become responsible.”
 Thoughts and actions never “become ours,” and we never truly “become responsible,” because as stated previously, while “we” claim “ownership” of “our” thoughts, choices, and actions, they do not arise from our conscious self – from “me” first, but from prior causes which arise in the subconscious when once translated into a conscious thought become a cognition of the idea that “I” thought of something, when in truth, “I” did not think of anything.

 As stated previously, while organisms and objects do of course exist outside of the limits of our organism, the idea of being ultimately independent and separate from “other” is the illusion of ego.
 That is why there is ultimately no “other,” there is only Oneness.
 “Self,” and “other” are illusions created by the brain.
 When thoughts arise in our brains, we naturally feel that “I” thought of something, because of our brain’s identification with thoughts and actions that happen within the organism it occupies.
 This identification creates the “I,” the “self,” the ego – our very real sense of being “me.”
 What really happens during this phenomenon is the brain simply observes or witnesses the thought that happens, but then takes ownership and calls it “mine” because of the brain’s identification with thoughts that arise in the brain of the organism it occupies.
 This ego identification is unavoidable.
 It is what the brain does.
 And it happens so quickly, we are not even aware its happening to the point we take life as a “self” for granted.
 It is why we buy in to the compelling illusion of the “immortal soul,” or “immortal self.”
 We simply cannot imagine existence without the “me,” since it is only through the subjective experience of self – the “experiencer,” that we can “experience” anything – a life, meaning… indeed, all of the things that matter to us.
 It is no wonder so many fear death and the termination of the self.
 This primal fear no doubt drives our afterlife theories and conceptions of the “soul.”
 In our everyday world and mode of living, we are only known by our egos, our names, our social security numbers – all of these constructs of thought we are attached to.
 We cannot avoid our persistent identification with our self-concept – our ego, during our everyday waking state, since the ego is nothing more than thought itself, as stated previously, and we cannot consistently live in the everyday world without thought.
 So living in the world which necessitates thought only forces and reinforces us in many ways to live as an ego – as a separate and independent “self” from “other.”
 Deep meditation can be one way to detach from this ultimately illusory identification with the ego temporarily, by allowing us to quiet the mind of thoughts so we can attain a state of awareness without thought.
 Awareness without thought is what some mystics call “Nirvana,” or “self-transcendence,” because awareness without thought necessarily does not involve the “I,” the ego, since again – the ego is thought itself.
 However, we would not necessarily always want to live without the self-concept, since without the ego, we would not know what it means to live as a unique individual, with all of the joys and sorrows it brings.
 At the same time, the serving of self alone without consideration for the whole, is one of the darker aspects of living as an ego that almost always causes us pain and sorrow.